WLYF

 WLYF (101.5 FM, "101.5 Lite FM") is a commercial radio station in Miami, Florida.
 Owned by Audacy, Inc., it broadcasts an adult contemporary radio format.
-From mid-November until December 25, it switches to all-Christmas music.
 WLYF's studios and offices are co-located with its Audacy sister stations on NE 2nd Avenue in Miami.

 WLYF has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is off NW 210th Street in Miami Gardens.
 WLYF broadcasts in the HD Radio hybrid format.
 Its HD2 subchannel formerly carried a soft adult contemporary format, known as "Today's Life."

 History

 WWPB-FM

 In April 1948, the station signed on the air as WWPB-FM, owned and operated by Paul Brake (with his initials reflected in the call sign).
 It was the FM counterpart to WWPB (1450 AM, now WKAT) and ran at 8,500 watts, a fraction of its current power.
 It was one of only three FM stations on the air in Miami in the post-war years and it mostly simulcast WWPB.

 In the late 1950s, WWPB-FM became a classical music station, affiliating with WQXR in New York City, which had a network of classical programming for FM stations.
 When that service ended, WWPB-FM continued on its own as a classical outlet.
 In the 1960s, the station boosted its power to 31,000 watts but on a tower of 285 feet, so the station's coverage was only limited to Miami and its closer suburbs.